 I also entertained myself with a list of lighthearted book recommendations for these troubled times.
 And that was during the one time in the week when I had actually shown up at my desk to write.
 Concentration is in short supply for everyone at the moment, isn’t it?
 I certainly lose the run of myself very quickly when there’s an opportunity for a list.

 No doubt you’ve all been doing odd things during your confinement within your four walls.
 I dug out all my cassettes and started listening to them one by one, to the delight* of my daughter.
-One of my old forgotten favourites, a sumptuously romantic recording of Porgy & Bess by Ella Fitzgerald and Louis Armstrong, has sparked some thoughts for my WIP.
+One of my old forgotten favourites, a sumptuously romantic recording of Porgy & Bess by Ella Fitzgerald and Louis Armstrong, has given me an idea for my WIP.
 The cogs are finally starting to turn.

 Now all I have to do is get myself to my desk and not allow myself to be sidetracked by lining up paperclips or something.